Skip to Content Facebook Feature Image

 The Liberty won the franchise's first championship, defeating the Minnesota Lynx in overtime in a decisive Game 5 of the WNBA Finals on Sunday at the Barclays Center in Brooklyn.

-“(To) see how many people were in the crowd, smiling, celebrating the Liberty," Ionescu said.
-"It really puts into perspective what it means to bring a championship to this city and how it really takes everyone.”
+“(To) see how many people were in the crowd, smiling, celebrating the Liberty," Ionescu said, "it really puts into perspective what it means to bring a championship to this city and how it really takes everyone.”

 Veteran Liberty players from the early teams, including Teresa Weatherspoon, Vickie Johnson, Kym Hampton and Crystal Robinson, along with current coach Sandy Brondello. attended the parade and ceremony afterward at City Hall.
+The Liberty even brought out former mascot Maddie.

 The parade route was full of fans of all ages, with many of the kids wearing jerseys of their favorite players.
 Jones carried her Finals MVP trophy atop her float, while Stewart and Ionescu went into the crowd, giving high-fives and taking selfies with fans.